Personal transporter: Legal status

 Until February 2016, legal status of Segway was controversial and unclear.
 At least since the autumn of 2010, the Ministry of Transport enforced the interpretation that a rider on the Segway is considered as a pedestrian (with possible reference to the legal definition of a pedestrian which mentions "persons on skis, rollerskates or other similar sport equipment" and with an uttered rationale that the device is quite ineligible to fulfil requirements for vehicles).
-The central Prague district Praha 1 and the city of Prague, supported by some of transport experts including academician Petr Moos, strongly opposed this interpretation.
+The central Prague district Praha 1 and the city of Prague, supported by some of transport experts including academic Petr Moos, strongly opposed this interpretation.
 The ministry was preparing a legal change which would mention PT Segway and skateboards explicitly in the definition of a pedestrian (which should cover also unicycles and roller shoes implicitly).
 The city of Prague proposed to bring PT transporter to the act as a quite new and special category of road traffic vehicles/participants.

 The amendment act 48/2016 Sb., in force since 20 February 2016, defines a new strange term "osobní technický prostředek" (= personal technical device/medium) for "personal transporter with selfbalancing device" and "other similar devices".
 However, the text of the act uses the term "osobní přepravník" ("personal transporter") in that sense instead.
 The factual regulation is similar to users of skis and rollerskates, i.e. they fall under rules for pedestrians and in addition, they can use cyclist lanes and cyclist paths.
 Compared to rollerskates, PTs have their speed limited to "speed of walking" at walkways.
 Municipality can restrict their traffic by municipal decree, but such a restriction needs to be marked by road signs.
 Since 21 March 2016, a new ordinance of the Ministry of Transport, 84/2016 Sb., which introduced several new road signs, is in force:

 Kick scooters are explicitly considered as bicycles by law.
 Personal transporters which are not "self-balancing" are not treated specifically.